qxdddliu/m-1/README.md

 ## Code Outline

-If you are confused what a file/folder is for:
+If ur confused what a file/folder is for:
 ```
 - walnut/
   - datasets/ = contains zipped datasets generated by https://github.com/WalnutiQ/time_series_data